OTI Deputy Chief - Programs, Field Programs Division

 About the organization

-● Support and advise FPD Chief on day to day management for program effectiveness and overall strategy for FPD;
+Support and advise FPD Chief on day-to-day management for program effectiveness and overall strategy for the Field Programs Division;

 For a full list of duties, please see the solicitation at www.OTIjobs.net.

 At a minimum, the offeror must have:

 A Master’s Degree seven (7) years of work experience;